About Mary Feliz

 I'm delighted by irony, serendipity, diversity, and quirky intelligence tempered with gentle humor, and I strive to bring these elements into my writing.
 My characters, however, tend to take my manuscripts in directions I've never imagined.
 It can be a wild ride, but I love it when Maggie and her friends take charge.

-Writers always share some traits with their characters, but I assure you that Maggie is thinner, fitter, braver, funnier, and wittier than I am.
+Writers always share some traits with their characters, but I assure you that Maggie is younger, thinner, fitter, braver, funnier, and wittier than I am.
 Maggie is also more organized, efficient, poised, and better at thinking on her feet.
 We both love animals, a strong cup of coffee, cookies, and a cold glass of California chardonnay.

 I'm a Smith College graduate with a degree in Sociology and a broad smattering of other subjects.
 I guess that makes me well suited to examine and catalogue Silicon Valley's unique anthropological customs.
 I live with and have proudly raised excellent examples of the indigenous nerd.